Adrasteia

-In ancient Greek religion and mythology, Adrasteia (/ˌædrəˈstiːə/; Ἀδράστεια, Ἀδρήστεια), also spelled Adrastia, Adrastea, Adrestea, Adastreia or Adrasta), originally a Phrygian mountain goddess, probably associated with Cybele, was later a Cretan nymph, and daughter of Melisseus, who was charged by Rhea with nurturing the infant Zeus in secret, to protect him from his father Cronus.
+In ancient Greek religion and mythology, Adrasteia (/ˌædrəˈstiːə/; Ἀδράστεια, Ἀδρήστεια), also spelled Adrastia, Adrastea, Adrestia, Adrestea, Adastreia or Adrasta, originally a Phrygian mountain goddess, probably associated with Cybele, was later a Cretan nymph, and daughter of Melisseus, who was charged by Rhea with nurturing the infant Zeus in secret, to protect him from his father Cronus.
 By at latest the fifth century BC, she became identified with Nemesis, the goddess of divine retribution.

 Cult

 Adrasteia was the goddess of "inevitable fate", representing "pressing necessity", and the inescapability of punishment.
 She had a cult at Cyzicus (with nearby temple), and on the Phrygian Mount Ida.
 Adrasteia was also the object of public worship in Athens from at least as early as 429 BC.
 Her name appears in the "Accounts of the Treasurers of the Other Gods", associated with the Thracian goddess Bendis, with whom she seems to have shared a treasury or accounts, indicating that in Athens her cult was supported by public funds.

-Curiously as far as in India, Sanskrit, Telugu and all other South Indian Languages refer to some aspect of luck/fate/destiny as "Adhrushta", a derivate of the Greek goddesses name.
 Adrasteia was also worshipped, together with Nemesis, at Kos.
-The 2nd-century geographer Pausanias, reports seeing a statue of Adrasteia in a temple of Apollo, Artemis, and Leto at Cirrha, near Delphi.
+The 2nd-century geographer Pausanias reports seeing a statue of Adrasteia in a temple of Apollo, Artemis, and Leto at Cirrha, near Delphi.